Music of Turkey: Music industry

 The Turkish music industry includes a number of fields, ranging from record companies to radio stations and community and state orchestras.
 Most of the major record companies are based in Istanbul's region of Unkapanı and they are represented by the Turkish Phonographic Industry Society (MÜ-YAP).
 The major record companies produce material by artists that have signed to one of their record labels, a brand name often associated with a particular genre or record producer.
 Record companies may also promote and market their artists, through advertising, public performances and concerts, and television appearances.

 In recent years, the music industry has been embroiled in turmoil over the rise of the Internet downloading of copyrighted music and general piracy; many musicians and MÜ-YAP have sought to punish fans who illegally download copyrighted music.
 On 13 June 2006 it was reported that MÜ-YAP and The Orchard, the world's leading distributor and marketer of independent music, had reached an agreement on digital global distribution, representing approximately 80% of the Turkish music market.

-There is not a substantial singles market in Turkey.
+Until 2010s, There wasn't a substantial singles market in Turkey.
 It is album orientated, although popular singers such as Yonca Evcimik and Tarkan have released singles with success.
 Most music charts not related to album sales, measure popularity by music video feedback and radio airplay.

 Turkish radio stations often broadcast popular music.
 Each music station has a format, or a category of songs to be played; these are generally similar to but not the same as ordinary generic classification.
 With the introduction of commercial radio and television in the early 1990s ending the monopoly of the Turkish Radio and Television Corporation (TRT), a multitude of radio and TV stations were opened by newspaper media moguls.
 These media chains sponsor award ceremonies such as the Kral TV awards for music, but most accredited music awards are based on sales given out by industry societies such as MÜ-YAP and the Magazine Journalists Society (MJS).

 Though major record companies dominate the Turkish industry, an independent music industry (indie music) does exist.
 Indie music is mostly based around local record labels with limited, if any, retail distribution outside a small region.
 Artists sometimes record for an indie label and gain enough acclaim to be signed to a major label; others choose to remain at an indie label for their entire careers.
 Indie music may be in styles generally similar to mainstream music, but is often inaccessible, unusual or otherwise unappealing to many people.
 Indie musicians often release some or all of their songs over the Internet for fans and others to download and listen to.

 Perhaps the most successful Turkish name associated with indie music outside of Turkey is Ahmet Ertegun of Atlantic Records.
 His promotion of some of the most famous R&B and soul artists in North America and his contribution to the American music industry has earned a place in Rock and Roll Hall of Fame, together with his brother Nesuhi.